mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "I'm a freelance journalist with geek leanings.
 This will not only feed my brain but it will inform my work, increase the quality of the questions I ask and potentially direct me to people I can interview.
 I couldn't afford to buy it so open access is really appreciated."
   * "I am a graduate but currently unemployed.
 I constantly seek for free resources online and try to upskill myself as much as I can and make productive use of my free time.
 I also like to share the free resources with my community."
+  * "Thank you for making this book open access so that more people can read it.
+I've seen how the pandemic is affecting people with chronic illness or disability and I've been trying to share resources to help people become more understanding and inclusive."